TL;DR:

 • Enterprise security features

-Vonage is a one of the most recognized names in VoIP, serving businesses for over 20 years.
+Vonage is one of the most recognized names in VoIP, serving businesses for over 20 years.

 Best for: Companies wanting an established, reliable provider